AcalaNetwork/bodhi.js/evm-subql/README.md

 ### Prepare

-- Install the required dependencies
+- install dependencies

 ```
 yarn
 ```

-- Generate the required types from the GraphQL schema and build code
+- generate the required types from the GraphQL schema, and build code

 ```shell
 yarn build